Lorentzian Einstein metrics with prescribed conformal infinity: Strategy of the proof

 The paper concludes with two appendices.
-In Appendix~\ref{A.constraint} we discuss the constraint and compatibility conditions that must be imposed on the initial and boundary data.
+In Appendix~\ref{A.constraint} we recall the constraint and compatibility conditions that must be imposed on the initial and boundary data and the Andersson--Chrusciel result on the existence of solutions to the constraint equations.
 In Appendix~\ref{A.AA} we record some results about the integral operators $A_\al$ and~$A_\al^*$, defined in~\eqref{defAA*}, that we established in~\cite{JMPA}.
 These operators play an important role in Sections~\ref{S.Sobolev} and~\ref{S.nonlinear}.
 For the benefit of the reader, we also include a sketch of the proof.